libra/website/docs/life-of-a-transaction.md

 ### VM README

-For implementation details, repository structure, and external APIs for the virtual machine component refer to the [Virtual Machine README](crates/vm.md).
+For implementation details refer to the [Virtual Machine README](crates/vm.md).

 ## Mempool